Roblox-Thot/TestService-Render/README.md

 # TestService-Render
-Python server to grab and decode the TS output
+Python server to grab and decode the output

+Will name the files based on what the render camera is called

 # How to use
 * Put a RenderingTest inside of TestService